Lou Ye: Censorship in China

 Lou Ye's films have proven controversial in their content, and often deal with issues of sexuality, gender, and obsession.
 Government censors banned his first film Weekend Lover for two years, while his breakout film Suzhou River was banned (with Lou receiving a 2-year ban from filmmaking) but has since been authorized in China.

 Later, after Lou submitted Summer Palace to the 2006 Cannes Film Festival without approval from Chinese censors, he was banned from film-making again, this time for five years.
 The film itself was also banned, though according to Lou this was because it was not up to the SARFT's standards for picture and sound quality.

 Lou also had to re-edit his film The Shadow Play for two years before he was granted a distribution license in mainland China.
 The film's plot centers on the investigation of a corruption scandal, inspired by real events in Xiancun.
-It also touches upon the issue of forced evictions of urban villages in Guangzhou during China's economic reform.
+It also touches upon the issue of forced evictions of urban villages in Guangzhou during China's reform and opening up.

+His 2024 film portraying pandemic lockdowns, called "An Unfinished Film", was released abroad and is unavailable in China.